 Internships are a popular choice for students and undergraduates to get experience of the field they are studying.
 They can last from a few weeks in the summer holidays, up to a year as part of a higher education course or graduate internship.

-Internships can be paid or unpaid, and this will depend whether or not you are classed as a 'worker'.
+Internships should be paid but this will depend on whether or not you are classed as a 'worker'.

 For information on the difference between paid and unpaid internships and advice on your rights, read this guidance from Gov.Uk: Making internships work, an intern's guide.